 Option A is to board a cruise boat and take a scenic tour across the pristine water of Lac Léman.
 These trips give you a chance to ogle the spectacular scenery (including a clear view of Mont Blanc) and take you up close to Jet d’Eau, the 140 meters (459 feet) tall water fountain.

 Since you’re only spending one day in Geneva, the best option is to opt for an hour long loop cruise.
-This 1-Hour Lake Geneva Cruise is the perfect choice!
+This 1-Hour Lake Geneva Cruise is a perfect choice!
 A ticket costs 18 CHF (20 USD) which is quite the steal compared to the crazy expensive prices in Switzerland.

 Bains des Pâquis